dvbportal/cloudnode-doc/cloudnode-developer-shell.rst

 - Mount your persistent /home drive
 - Mount your managed /app device (readonly)

+.. _features:

 Features
 ~~~~~~~~

 Developer Shell has the following features:

-- A ephemeral virtual machine instance
+- An ephemeral virtual machine instance
 - Terminal access from a web browser
 - 5 GB persistent disk storage
-- Preinstalled Cloudnode CLI and other tools
+- Preinstalled Cloudnode CLI and other tools (node, git, docker, ...)
 - Language support for Javascript, Python, C and C++
+- Read-only access to all your managed apps running on the platform

 Virtual machine instance
 ------------------------